AudioSceneDescriptionFormat/asdf/doc/splines.rst

 Rotation Splines
 ----------------

-When a scene author provide a sequence of orientations for sound sources or groups of sound sources, the values between the given orientations will also be smoothly interpolated.
+When a scene author provides a sequence of orientations for sound sources or groups of sound sources, the values between the given orientations will also be smoothly interpolated.